 When Yvonne returned the next morning from working the night shift, she found the children dead.
-Graves called Yvonne later that morning to inquire about the children, claiming he had been forced from her home at gunpoint by two intruders early that morning.
+Graves called Yvonne later that morning to inquire about the children, claiming he had been forced from her home at gunpoint by three intruders early that morning.

 Graves was arrested later that day after lengthy questioning by police.
 Prior to his arrest, he agreed to give police hair, saliva, fingernail evidence, and to allow pictures to be taken of scratch marks on his back.
 Graves later claimed he was beaten by police.